kapouer/express-dom/README.md

 The settings have the expected format above, and the state is an object with the following keys:

-* url
+* location
-  the current request url, the absolute version
+  the current request url components (protocol, host, pathname, query)
+  Can be modified by plugins, `URL.format(state.location)` will be used as the document location.

 * data
   the response data, but it follows the same semantics as dom(input), as it